Implementing Clifford Gates on Stabilizer Codes via Measurement: Summary

-We have shown that code rewiring can be used to generate any element of the Clifford group for a stabilizer code $C$, and that under some mild conditions this can be carried out fault-tolerantly.
-This answers a question raised in \cite{colladayRewiringStabilizerCodes2018}.
-While our approach is efficient for certain non-trivial gates, involving only elementary code rewirings, it is unlikely that it will in general be the most efficient.
-Combining two elementary code rewirings involves returning back to the original code as an intermediate step, and it is most likely that an alternative set of rewirings would involve fewer steps.
-It would be of interest to determine the most efficient set of measurements.
-One simple improvement would be to classically track the measurement outcomes, and apply a single operator after all measurements are made.
+We have shown that code rewiring can be used to generate any element of the Clifford group within the code space of a stabilizer code $C$, and that under some mild conditions, this can be carried out fault-tolerantly, with no cost to the distance of the code.
+This answers a question raised in \cite{colladay_rewiring_2018}.
+While our approach is efficient for certain non-trivial gates, it is unlikely that it will be the most efficient in general.
+As presented, combining two unitaries involves returning back to the original code as an intermediate step.
+For example, the construction of the two-qubit gate in \cref{sec:clifford} indicates that parallelising the procedure is not as simple as setting $G=L^{(2)}_ZL^{(3)}_Z$ to create $S^{(2)}S^{(3)}$.
+On the other hand, imagine that we want to implement both $\sqrt{G_1}$ and $\sqrt{G_2}$ where $c(G_1,G_2)=0$.
+If we have two ancilla qubits, then we can perform the two gates in parallel.
+It would be interesting to determine whether there are more efficient sets of measurements.

-Our approach provides a method to generate a set of gates which is universal for quantum calculations in the 15-qubit quantum Reed-Muller code $QRM(4)$, which is the smallest code to have a transversal $T$ gate \cite{koutsioumpas_smallest_2022}, using just three rounds of measurements to implement non-basis preserving Clifford operators, supplemented by the transversal $T$ gate.
-In contrast to the method in \cite{paetznickUniversalFaultTolerantQuantum2013} in which the authors implement the Hadamard gate in $QRM(4)$ by applying Hadamard transversally to all physical qubits, take measurements and correct, the code rewiring approach appears to require fewer gates.
-However, this is not the full picture when constructing a fault-tolerant implementation.
-As mentioned in Section \ref{sec:subsystem}, each elementary code rewiring requires the use of non-CSS codes at some point, even if the code upon which we are operating is a CSS code.
-This means that the Steane method of error correction cannot be used for all measurements \cite{steaneActiveStabilizationQuantum1997} - indeed it can only be used for at most one measurement as in the other two, either the code is not CSS or the observable is a mixture of $X$ and $Z$ operators.
-Hence at least two measurement must be made at least three times and a total of at least $7$ measurements is needed.
+Our approach provides a method to generate a set of gates which is universal for quantum calculations in the 15-qubit quantum Reed-Muller code $QRM(4)$, which is the smallest code to have a transversal $T$ gate \cite{koutsioumpas_smallest_2022}.
+We use just two rounds of measurements to implement a non-basis preserving Clifford operator, equivalent to Hadamard, where all other gates in the universal set can be implemented transversally.
+In contrast to the method in \cite{paetznick_universal_2013} in which the authors implement the Hadamard gate in $QRM(4)$ by applying Hadamard transversally to all physical qubits, making measurements and correcting, the code rewiring approach appears to require fewer gates and ancillas.
+Indeed, each elementary step is equivalent to the measurement of a stabilizer operator in Shor's method of error correction \cite{shor_fault-tolerant_1996}, meaning that it could be incorporated directly into the error correction protocol.
+However, since Steane's method \cite{steane_efficient_1999} is often used, a detailed comparison of the impact of that change would be required.